stakita/payments/README.md

 ## Assumptions:

 * Representation of dollar values

   * With 4 decimal places precision on amounts, this implies 10k distinct steps per dollar - minimum resolvable amount is 0.0001 dollars

   * Assuming normal real world amounts - expect transactions to be less \$1 billion (\$1e9) - may need to revisit this assumption if inflation continues at current trends

   * This means we need to resolve steps: `1e9 * 1e4 = 1e13` - this can be represented in `ceil(log2(1e13)) = 44 bits`

-  * This is less the mantissa for a 64-bit floating point number (55 bits) so we should be able to repesent this range accurately in that representation
+  * This is less the mantissa for a 64-bit floating point number (55 bits) so we should be able to represent this range accurately in that representation

-  * If requirements dicatate a larger maximum transaction amount, switching to a fixed point representation (e.g `u64` for dollar amount + `u16` for decimal amount) would allow for accuracy over a wider range
+  * If requirements dictate a larger maximum transaction amount, switching to a fixed point representation (e.g `u64` for dollar amount + `u16` for decimal amount) would allow for accuracy over a wider range

   * This could be an issue for the stored amounts fields on accounts, which could also be updated to be fixed point representation

-  * Will be using `f64` for amount represenations for this project for both transactions and account values
+  * Will be using `f64` for amount representations for this project for both transactions and account values

+* Deposit and Withdrawal transactions will always have a positive value in the `amount` field - deposit of a negative amount would just be a withdrawal

 * Dispute resolution operations (dispute, resolve, chargeback) can only occur on deposit or withdrawal operations

-  * In the case of widthdrawals, the disupted amount has a negative magnitude
+  * In the case of withdrawals, the disputed amount has a negative magnitude

 ## Design considerations

 * Because the dispute, resolve and chargeback operations don't store amounts, we need to be able to reference the originating deposit or withdrawal transactions at any time after creation

   * The current specification states the transaction ID is a `u32` integer which implies `2^32` (~4 billion) records which is probably within the bounds of a single systems memory configuration (for development), but an obvious change to the system would be to make these transaction IDs opaque data blobs (say hashes) or `u64` integers which would require a dedicated data store

-  * A key-value or relational database could implement this, however we use a memory backed store with an abstracted inteface to allow simpler implementation during development with the option of changing out the repository implementation at some point in the future
+  * A key-value or relational database could implement this, however we use a memory backed store with an abstracted interface to allow simpler implementation during development with the option of changing out the repository implementation at some point in the future

 * The CLI client is the driving application of the core entities business logic, however the service level interfaces should be set up for possible integration into a web gateway or as a consumer of a streaming feed (e.g. Kafka)

   * Transactions processed at the service level should have observable outcomes in response to a request to process a transaction:

     1. Success - the transaction was processed normally

     2. Error - the transaction either:

        * Was ignored  - due to incorrect transaction-client specification

        * Failed - due to insufficient funds

     3. Panic - these indicate some fundamental system failure and should be caught and translated (e.g. 5xx HTTP status in the case of a web client)

 ## Transaction States